DanielCardonaRojas/dotfiles/readme.md

 - [Emmet](http://mattn.github.io/emmet-vim/): To do HTML templating very fast.

 - [NerdTree](https://github.com/scrooloose/nerdtree): Power Vim with directory navigation.
+- [Gundo](https://github.com/sjl/gundo.vim): Graphical undo lets you visualize then undo tree.
+- [EasyMotion](): Easy motion lets you move fast to any word on screen.

 - Hoogle: Lets you use the Hoogle search engine to lookup Haskell functions and types.